-Reynolds’ research centers on urban agriculture and social justice.
-Her forthcoming book Beyond the Kale: Urban Agriculture and Social Justice Activism in New York City (University of Georgia Press’ Geographies of Justice and Social Transformation series, August 2016) examines the work of farmers and gardeners using urban food production to dismantle oppression in food and environmental systems.
+Dr. Reynolds' recent book Beyond the Kale: Urban Agriculture and Social Justice Activism in New York City (University of Georgia Press’ Geographies of Justice and Social Transformation series, 2016) examines the work of farmers and gardeners using urban food production to dismantle oppression in food and environmental systems.
 Two goals of the book are to highlight the work of people of color and working class people in New York’s urban agriculture system, and to help create new collaborations between academic researchers and community-based activists.
 Current research includes: a comparative study of commercial urban agriculture policy changes in Paris and New York; and an emerging project that examines networks of heirloom grain producers, specialty bakers, small scale farmers, and participatory research dynamics in France.

-Dr. Reynolds has worked with many community-based non-profit organizations and family farms through her research and teaching.
+As an action-researcher, Dr. Reynolds has worked with many community-based non-profit organizations and family farms.
 These include: La Finca del Sur in the South Bronx; EcoStation:NY, BK Farmyards, and Hattie Carthan Community Garden in Brooklyn; Harlem Grown in Manhattan; and Soul Fire Farm in upstate New York, where she serves on the board of directors of the Soul Fire Farm Institute.
-She has also led participatory evaluation for food and environmental organizations, including current projects with Groundwork Hudson Valley in Yonkers, NY (NOAA-funded climate change education); Farm School NYC (USDA-funded urban agriculture training) and Soul Fire Farm.
+She leads participatory evaluation for food and environmental organizations, including current projects with Groundwork Hudson Valley in Yonkers, NY (NOAA-funded climate change education); Farm School NYC (USDA-funded urban agriculture training) and Soul Fire Farm.

-Reynolds has a Ph.D. in Geography and M.S. in International Agricultural Development from the University of California, Davis, and bachelor’s degrees in International Soil and Crop Sciences and French Language and Literature from Colorado State University.
+She holds a Ph.D. in Geography and M.S. in International Agricultural Development from the University of California, Davis; and a B.S. in International Soil and Crop Sciences and B.A. in French Language and Literature from Colorado State University.